A Simple and Adaptive Dispersion Regression Model for Count Data: Introduction

-Negative Binomial (NB) regression is widely considered as the default choice for data that are over-dispersed relative to Poisson.
-However, NB regression may not be the best choice for power-law data with long tails, or for highly skewed data with an excessive number of zeros due to the rare occurrence of non-zero events.
-The latter often requires the application of zero-inflated and hurdle models.
-In these models, two data generation processes are considered: one that generates zero counts and the other that generates the positive counts.
-These models can be complicated, with additional parameters to estimate.
-Thus, if one is not interested into distinguishing the two different processes for the data generation, it would be more appropriate to consider a simple model that can cope with skewed data with excessive zeros.
-In addition, NB regression cannot deal with data that are under-dispersed relative to Poisson.
-There have been some attempts to extend Poisson regression based models to under dispersion, such as the generalised Poisson regression model \citep{efron1986double,famoye1993restricted}, COM-Poisson regression \citep{sellers2008flexible} or hyper-Poisson regression models \citep{saez2013hyper}.
+{Negative Binomial} (NB) regression is widely considered as the default choice for data that are overdispersed relative to Poisson regression.
+However, NB regression may not be the best choice for power-law data with long tails, or for highly skewed data with an excessive number of zeros, because of the rare occurrence of non-zero events.
+These often require the application of zero-inflated and hurdle models.
+In addition, NB regression cannot deal with data that are underdispersed relative to Poisson regression.
+There have been some attempts to extend Poisson regression-based models to underdispersion, such as generalised Poisson (GP) regression \citep{efron1986double,famoye1993restricted}, {COM} --Poisson regression \citep{sellers2008flexible} or hyper-Poisson regression models \citep{saez2013hyper}.
 However, these models are all modifications of a Poisson model and have been shown to be rather complex and computationally expensive in practice.

-This paper aims to introduce a simple count regression model, namely the Discrete Weibull (DW) regression model, and to show how this model can capture different levels of dispersion adaptively.
-This is a challenge faced by existing count regression models.
-Moreover, we show how the DW model can capture power-law behaviour, excessive zeros or high skewness of the underlying distributions without the need for an additional mixture component.
+In~this paper, we introduce the discrete Weibull (DW) distribution to the regression modelling of count data and present the DW regression model.
+The motivation behind considering the DW distribution \citep{nakagawa1975discrete} stems from the vital role played by the continuous Weibull distribution in {survival analysis} and failure time studies.
+However, few contributions can be found in the literature on statistical inference and applications using this distribution, aside from some early work on parameter estimation \cite{khan1989estimating,kulasekera1994approximate} and some limited use in applied contexts: for example, Refs.~\cite{englehardt2011discrete,englehardt2012methods}, who showed that the counts of living microbes (pathogens) in water are highly skewed and can be efficiently modelled using a DW distribution.
+In contrast to this, this paper shows a number of desirable features of this distribution, which are particularly appealing within a regression context.
+Specifically, this simple count regression model can capture different levels of dispersion adaptively, which is a challenge faced by existing count regression models.
+Moreover, we show how the DW model can capture power-law behaviour and high skewness in the underlying distributions.